A Week-Long Adventure for Outdoor Enthusiasts

 For a group that wants to go snorkeling or diving, head to Steps beach, named for a random set of concrete steps in the middle of the beach.
 The adjacent Tres Palmas Marine Reserve is a perfect location to observe the colorful marine life that surrounds the island.
 Rincón is the westernmost point on the island and famous for its sunsets, so if your group spends the day in the area, plan for dinner at Tamboo Beside the Pointe, a bar and restaurant that overlooks a beautiful stretch of western-facing beach.

-Later in the afternoon, have the group check in at Pitahaya Glamping, an eco-retreat with tents located in a bird sanctuary and astronomic observation site in Boquerón.
+Later in the afternoon, have the group check in at Combate Beach Resort, one of the island's top paradores.
 You’ll find numerous options for seafood dinners and nightlife in downtown Boquerón after everyone has settled in and cleaned up.
 El Poblado is a fishing village in the neighborhood where restaurants and quaint shops surround the marina.

 Day 6: Guánica’s Dry Forest